T of C

 Gu Yuan 1

-A native of Boyang, in modern Jiangsu province, Jiang Kui lived in or near Hanyang in Hubei province from about age 10 to 30, after which he lived in Huzhou, now Zhejiang province's Wuxing.
+The lyrics and quite likely the music for Gu Yuan were created bu the important southern Song dynasty poet, critic and musician Jiang Kui (c.
+1155-1221 CE).6 Jiang, though a native of Poyang, a district on the east side of Poyang Lake in modern Jiangxi province, lived in or near Hanyang in Hubei province from about age 10 to 30, after which he lived in Huzhou, on the south side of Lake Taihu in Zhejiang province (the area is also called Wuxing).
 Jiang Kui never achieved important office, making a living by selling his calligraphy and getting patronage from wealthy friends.7

 The Fen River runs southward through much of Shanxi province, entering the Yellow River about 100 miles northeast of Xi'an at a place once called Fen Yin (South Bank of the Fen).
 It was an early cradle of Chinese civilization and famous ancient emperors were buried here; here also the Han emperor Wudi (r.141-87) carried out sacrifices to the earth.
 Later, though, the place became desolate and remote.
 This inspired the Tang poet Li Jiao (644-713) to write a poem Fen Yin Xing.
-The last four lines of the poem tell of Fen Yin's change from glory to desolation, the only inhabitants being wild geese awaiting migration; these lines are paraphrased at the end of Jiang Kui's poem.9
+The last four lines of the poem tell of Fen Yin's change from glory to desolation, the only inhabitants being wild geese awaiting migration; these lines are paraphrased at the end of Jiang Kui's poem.12

 Original preface